Heroes of Mighty Magic

-Heroes of Mighty Magic is the second studio album by the Swedish power metal band Twilight Force, released internationally on August 26, 2016.
+Heroes of Mighty Magic is the second studio album by Swedish symphonic power metal band Twilight Force, released internationally on 26 August 2016.
 It is the band's first album with Nuclear Blast Records.
 The band describes the album as a step up from their debut in every way, most notably in the increased use of symphonic, orchestral, and operatic elements in their songs.
 It is the second and last album by the band to feature Chrileon on vocals, before he was replaced by Alessandro Conti in June 2018.

 Composition

-Elements of Heroes of Mighty Magic had been laid out for years — even before the band's first record.
+Elements of Heroes of Mighty Magic had been laid out for years – even before the band's first record.
 The lore of the characters, world, and stories within the album were all the work of Blackwald, who is also one of the primary songwriters and lyricists.
 Initially, the album was a loose collection of songs that Lynd and Blackwald had written several years before Heroes of Mighty Magics release, and some even dating back before Tales of Ancient Prophecies. release.
 As the tracks came together and the writing was nearing completion, the band set out to create something they could look back on in several years and be proud of.
 The band was inspired heavily by fantasy novels and video games, such as the works of J.R.R.
 Tolkien and Isaac Asimov.
-Most notably, the album lends its namesake to the video game series Heroes of Might and Magic, though Blackwald and Lynd have noted the influence of other fantasy video games as well, such as World of Warcraft.
+Most notably, the album's name was derived from the video game series Heroes of Might and Magic, though Blackwald and Lynd have noted the influence of other fantasy video games as well, such as World of Warcraft.